-Shoreline Community College offers a short-term Certificate of Completion (CC) in VCT Computer Foundation leading to an entry-level position in information and visual technology.
+Mary Bonar 206-546-4671 mbonar@shoreline.edu Rm 2057 Program Information: Length of Program: 19 Credits Completion Award: Certificate of Completion Enrollment: Every Quarter Approximate Quarterly Costs: \$25-\$85 (in addition to tuition, books and parking) Website: http://shoreline.edu/programs/visual-communicationstechnology/ EPC J728C Computer Foundation Certificate of Completion Planning Guide Program Description: Shoreline Community College offers a short-term Certificate of Completion (CC) in VCT Computer Foundation leading to an entry-level position in information and visual technology.
 Students interested in advancement are encouraged to enroll in longer courses of study to complete additional certificates or associate degrees in Visual Communication Technology.
 Students pursuing a four-year baccalaureate degree in Associate in Fine Arts (AFA) degree planning guide.
 Certificate of Completion (15 Credits) Note: Every effort has been made to ensure the accuracy of the information in this publication.
 However, the information is subject to change without notice and final career decisions are the responsibility of the student.
-Program Prerequisites:

-Placement into ENGL 099, EAP 099, or EAPAB 099 and placement into MATH 098.
-Program Requirements - BUSTC 105 Computer Applications Credits: 5 - VCT 124 Basic Macintosh Systems Operations Credits: 2 - VCT 125 Introduction to Image Construction, Editing & Output Credits: 3 - VCT 136 Adobe: Raster Graphics with Photoshop Credits: Certificate Completion Students should automatically receive their Certificate after successful completion of all required courses.
-If you have not received your Certificate, please contact Jenifer Aydelotte in the office of Student Learning and Success at jaydelotte@shoreline.edu or 206-546-4719.
+GPA of 2.0 or better for entire program required.
+Program Prerequisites: Placement into ENGL 099, EAP 099, or EAPAB 099 and placement into MATH 098.
+Program Requirements - BUSTC 105 Computer Applications Credits: 5 - VCT 124 Basic Macintosh Systems Operations Credits: 2 - VCT 125 Introduction to Image Construction, Editing & Output Credits: 3 - VCT 136 Adobe: Raster Graphics with Photoshop Credits: 5 Certificate Completion Students should automatically receive their Certificate after successful completion of all required courses.
+If you have not received your Certificate, please contact Jenifer Aydelotte in the office of Student Learning at jaydelotte@shoreline.edu or 206-546-4719.
 Program Advisor: